Home Insurance Payment Options: Monthly vs Annual & How to Save

 Stack your discounts: Enroll in autopay and pay annually to potentially save 10-25% on your total premium.
 Many insurers allow you to set up autopay for a single annual charge, giving you both benefits at once.

-You can also often combine autopay savings with a paperless billing discount for an additional 1%–5% off.
-Learn more about homeowners insurance discounts that can significantly reduce your bill.
+You can also often combine autopay savings with a paperless billing discount for an additional 1% to 5% off.
+For a full breakdown of every discount insurers offer, see our guide to home insurance discounts.

 Paying Through Escrow vs. Directly

-If you have a mortgage, your lender may require — or strongly encourage — you to pay your home insurance through an escrow account.
-Understanding the difference is key to knowing how much control you actually have over your premiums.
+If you have a mortgage, your lender may require (or strongly encourage) you to pay your home insurance through an escrow account.
+Understanding the difference is key to knowing how much control you actually have over your premiums, especially with roughly 65% of escrow accounts projected to face shortages in 2026 averaging around $2,157.

 Escrow Payments